bvberkum/htcache/ReadMe.rst

 :parent project: http://freshmeat.net/projects/http-replicator
 :homepage: http://github.com/dotmpe/htcache

-**htcache** aims to be a versatile caching and rewriting HTTP and FTP proxy.
+**htcache** aims to be a versatile caching and rewriting HTTP and FTP proxy in Python.
 It is a fork of http-replicator 4.0 alpha 2.
 See CHANGELOG.

 .. contents::